mkashirin/faaer/README.md

 * `-fade-out-ms` — how long would volume fade out,
 * `-loop` — how many times the trimmed region should be replayed (with volume fading applied),
 * `-save-path` — where the output audio file should be saved.

+Source code does not have any external dependencies, just the Odin compiler.
+Odin vendores Miniaudio library, which enables all the necessary audio processing capabilities.

 ## Building and Running